vmware-archive/Workshop/Lab09/README.md

 >In this lab we will continue to add functionality to the Fortune Teller application.
 We will learn how to add some level of fault tolerance to the UI portion of our application, along with the ability to see when these faults begin to happen.

->After completing Lab 8, the app in its current state is as follows:
+>After completing Lab 8, the app state should be as follows:

 * The application can now scale horizontally.
 * Unfortunately, if the Fortune Service becomes unavailable, the UI returns meaningless information to our users and we are unaware of the fact.